randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 the sub-team for help!

 # Account setup

 Our team uses several different services to store and track changes in
     our code and to communicate with our fellow programmers.

 1. [Github](https://github.com/FRC-Sonic-Squirrels) to store our code,
    track changes, and collaborate.

 2. [Microsoft Office 365/Teams](https://login.microsoftonline.com/) is
    a suite of services including online meetings, chat, email, file sharing.
-To get an account, contact Jason Reiner or Bryn Dole so they can create an account for you.
+To get an account, contact Bryn Dole so he can create an account for you.

 Start by going to <https://github.com/join> and creating an account.
 When choosing an account name and avatar, keep in mind your GitHub account will be visible to all and should meet team and school